dreamtx01/LogisticalRegression/README.md

 The results for the capstone show that :

-Home court does give an advantage in basketball games played in the NCAA.
+* Home court does give an advantage in basketball games played in the NCAA.
-When using features selected for the model the logistic regression algorithm predicted up to  sixty-nine percent accuracy for home games winning a basketball game.
+* The logistic regression algorithm predicted up to sixty-nine percent accuracy for home games winning a basketball game.

 Links to the report, code, presentation and machine learning model can be seen in the link below.